webrecorder/browsertrix/docs/develop/frontend-dev.md

 ## Requirements

-1. rowsertrix Cloud API backend already in a Kubernetes cluster (See: [Setup for Local Development](./local-dev-setup.md))
+1. Browsertrix Cloud API backend already in a Kubernetes cluster (See: [Setup for Local Development](./local-dev-setup.md))
 2. Node v16 or greater with Yarn 1

 ## Quickstart